MionKit/mion/README.md

 1. Serverless applications have different requirements than conventional server apps.
 2. There are not yet many frameworks that offers type safe apis with automatic validation and serialization out of the box.

-With that in mind **MikroKit is designed to quickly build lightweight Apis**.
+With that in mind **mion is designed to quickly build lightweight Apis**.
 It is a very opinionated and lightweight framework with simplicity, and developer experience in mind.

 ## `Features`